aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/README.md

 5. Review the [Implementation Guide](https://docs.aws.amazon.com/solutions/latest/game-analytics-pipeline/welcome.html).
 This guide provides an overview of the solution and how it works.
 A [PDF version](https://docs.aws.amazon.com/solutions/latest/game-analytics-pipeline/game-analytics-pipeline.pdf) is also available.
 6. Review the [Developer Guide](https://solutions-reference.s3.amazonaws.com/game-analytics-pipeline/latest/game-analytics-pipeline-developer-guide.pdf) which provides information about customizing and extending the Game Analytics Pipeline solution.
 It includes detailed information about how the solution components work and how they can be customized.

 Make any code changes to subsequently optimize the solution for your use case.
-Committing these changes will trigger a subsequent continuous integration, and deployment.
+Committing these changes will trigger a subsequent continuous integration, and deployment of the deployed production stack, `PROD-<WORKLOAD NAME>`.

 ---
 # Security